celsofranssa/TeCBench/README.md

 git clone git@github.com:celsofranssa/TeCBench.git

 # change directory to project folder
-cd TeCBench/
+cd TeCBench/ && git checkout MPMG

 # Create a new virtual environment by choosing a Python interpreter
 # and making a ./venv directory to hold it:
-virtualenv -p python3 ./venv
+virtualenv -p python3 venv/

 # activate the virtual environment using a shell-specific command:
-source ./venv/bin/activate
+source venv/bin/activate

 # install dependecies
 pip install -r requirements.txt

-# setting python path
-export PYTHONPATH=$PATHONPATH:<path-to-project-dir>/TeCBench/

 # (if you need) to exit virtualenv later:
 deactivate